IMO2020: Maersk has Placed $263 million in Scrubber Retrofits Deals

 But that number could well be higher, with other owners recently indicating their costs per scrubber have come in under $2 million.

-Despite announcing last September it would install a "limited" number of scrubbers on its fleet, the size of the scrubber programme will presumably come as a surprise to industry watchers given Maersk's well publicized and long standing position against the technology.
+Despite announcing last September it would install a "limited" number of scrubbers on its fleet, industry sources in London today told Ship & Bunker that the size of the scrubber programme was still a surprise given Maersk's well publicized and long standing position against the technology.

 Maersk declared in May 2017 that "scrubbers will not be the way forward for our fleet" and it was not a long-term solution "to place such complex machinery" on its vessels.